Overview

 - Git (recommended but not required)

-See this article for a more detailed overview of the required tools.
+Check the prerequisites article for a more detailed overview of the required tools for your development environment.

 📄️ Project Setup